 - Ignore ignore ignore.

-8. They will change.
-They might promise change, offer a long deep conversation and offer to see councillors, work on their issues, get themselves help and want your support, they are pulling you in on your empathy towards others.
+8. They might claim they will change.
+They might promise change, offer a long deep conversation and offer to see councillors, work on their issues, get themselves help and want your support.
+They are pulling you in on your empathy towards others.
 It can be hard to resist as it goes against your nature.

-- Don’t fall for their manipulation and lies.
-You need to heal you, remember how many other times they’ve promised a change only to cause you more pain.
-Focus on the fact you can not help them, you’ve tried so many times just to get further hurt if they want to go get help, it’s none of your business leave them to it and focus on helping yourself.
+- Please don’t fall for their manipulation and lies.
+You need to heal yourself.
+Remember how many other times they’ve promised a change only to cause you more pain.
+Focus on the fact you can not help them.
+You’ve tried so many times just to get further hurt if they want to go get help.
+It’s none of your business.
+Leave them to it and focus on helping yourself.
 It did not start with you, and it will not end with you.

 9. They might get with your new partners’ ex to play games, especially if you all have children.

 - Try to avoid them finding out about your new life in the first place.
 If they do this, then there will be a storm you have to ride out until the narcissist gets fed up and leaves them for someone new.
 Get a good support network in place, people who understand what you’ve been through, get reality checks from good people if you are struggling to give them yourself.

 If you can ignore all attempts for communication if the children still see them, limited contact and are incredibly dull.